CapOfCave/Lichess4J/CONTRIBUTING.md

 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

+### Code guidelines

+#### Commit messages

+All git commit messages should follow the [Conventional Commits guideline](https://www.conventionalcommits.org/en/v1.0.0/).

+The allowed commit types include `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:` and `test`.
+If a different commit type is required to describe an action, please consider consulting a project maintainer.

+### Code Style

+In the near future, this project will switch to using the google java style.
+Information on how to apply the style in your favorite IDE can be found [here](https://github.com/google/google-java-format).
+If you're reading this, this change has not happened yet, so you can simply ignore this chapter.

 ## Contact